golery/goapi/README.md

    connect ssh web to node
    Run the command from step 1

+## SECRETS and CONFIGURATION
+1. Store in app-configs, checked out in gcp node (gitlab)

 # Setup WSL
 1. apt install zsh
    chsh -s $(which zsh)